quertt/markdown-it-asciimath/README.md

 md.use(require("markdown-it-asciimath"), options);
 ```

-Now only these options are available:
+Now only this option is available:

 Name                    | Description                                                          | Default
 ------------------------|----------------------------------------------------------------------|----------------------------------
 "useKeyword"            | Use the keywords `math` and `latex` to specify inline math syntax    | false
-"multilineExpressions"  | If set to `true`, block lines are rendered individually              | false